ponyo877/folks/README.md

 # folks
-folks is chat implemented in gRPC
+folks is chat written in Golang